What is Boric Acid?

 • Redness in the vaginal area

-Before taking this medicine talk to your doctor if you’re allergic to it or are having any of these problems:
+Before taking this medicine, talk to your doctor if you're allergic to it or are having any of these problems:

-How to use Boaric Acid?
+How to use Boric Acid?

-Boric Acid Dosage
+Dosage of Boric Acid

 Hylafem (R):